Never Touch Without Testing

 The Tomb Exchange operates from a converted morgue, which means the refrigeration still works.
 You feel the cold before you see the building—a wall of chilled air that hits you as you turn the corner from Sector 12's main drag into the alley the locals call Deadman's Row.
 The name predates the market; the morgue processed Cascade victims for three years before the bodies stopped coming and the fragment trade started.

 Inside, the old examination rooms have been repurposed into trading booths—small, cold, lit by blue-white LED strips that make everyone look like a cadaver.
 The original tile walls are still there, still institutional green, still carrying the faint chemical ghost of formaldehyde that no amount of ventilation has cleared.
+The tile is good for business: easy to decontaminate if a fragment goes active during inspection.

 Officially destroy all fragments.
 Unofficially, certain research divisions purchase through intermediaries.
-The hypocrisy is well-known; the payments are reliable.
+The hypocrisy is well-known.
+The payments are reliable.

 Starting territory for many Hunters.
 Lower-value fragments, more accessible locations.
 The weekly Circuit Row market provides entry-level opportunities.
+Bay Floor, Sector 7 serves as an informal home base for the network.

 Ancient infrastructure hides fragments untouched since the Cascade.
 Unstable structures, territorial gangs, no emergency services—but potentially pristine finds.

 Rich hunting grounds.
 Duchess Steel tolerates Hunters for a 15% cut.
 Rad Zones contain the richest concentrations—and the shortest life expectancies.
+ORACLE's old supply chain infrastructure left fragments scattered across industrial zones.

 Fragment hunting destroys people even when it doesn't kill them.

 Neural damage from detection equipment.
 Insomnia, memory loss, personality changes.
+The resonance-tuned composites that make detection possible slowly erode the boundary between the scanner and what they're scanning.

 PTSD from fragment-induced hallucinations.
 Dreams that aren't their own—fragments of ORACLE's 72 hours bleeding into their sleep.